AkshadPaithankar/nonSTL/README.md

-# nonSTL
-Here's a humorous and informative README for your "nonSTL" repository:

----

 # nonSTL 🚀

 Welcome to **nonSTL**—the not-so-standard library of data structures and algorithms that doesn't lean on the crutch of the Standard Template Library (STL).
 If you've ever thought, "Sure, STL is great... but what if I did things my way?"—you're in the right place.